omniaalwazzan/MOAB/README.md

 ### The paper has been accepted by The IEEE International Symposium on Biomedical Imaging (ISBI) and available at: [this link](https://www.eecs.qmul.ac.uk/~gslabaugh/publications/AlwazzanISBI2023.pdf).

-All fusion models provided have been evaluated on the public dataset provided by,.
-We used the same 15-fold cross valdiation scheme that is highlighted in our paper.
+All fusion models provided have been evaluated on the public dataset provided by Chen et al. We used the same 15-fold cross valdiation scheme that is highlighted in our paper.
 Any thing realted to the dataset can be found on the orignal work conducted by [Chen et al. Github page](https://github.com/mahmoodlab/PathomicFusion/tree/master/data/TCGA_GBMLGG).

 This repository provides all functional fusion methods that can be applied to any domain with any CNN